Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: First-principles calculations

 To assess the role of the electronic degrees of freedom in potential lattice instabilities, we employ first-principles calculations to predict the electronic and crystal structures.
 Ground state electronic structures are obtained using density-functional theory (DFT) and phonon spectra are evaluated using density-functional perturbation theory (DFPT).
 Calculations are carried out using Abinit 9.10.1~\cite{Gonze2020, Romero2020Abinit, Gonze1997a}, within the Perdew-Burke-Ernzerhof approximation for the solids (PBEsol)~\cite{Perdew2008Restoring} and using a basis of projector augmented waves (PAW) with Jollet-Torrent-Holzwarth PAW type pseudo-potentials obtained from PseudoDojo~\cite{Jollet2014Generation, Torrent2008Implementation, Vansetten2018}.

+While the compounds studied contain Rh and Pd ions, we do not include on-site Hubbard corrections (DFT+$U$ or DFT combined with dynamical mean-field theory).
+Both elements are $4d$ transition metals, for which strong local correlations are generally not expected.
+Moreover, the calculated DFT band structures exhibit a substantial density of states at the Fermi level, implying efficient screening of on-site Coulomb interactions by itinerant bands~\cite{Paul2019}.
+Consequently, any physically reasonable choice of $U$ is expected to produce only minor quantitative modifications and should not affect the qualitative conclusions of this work.

-We focus on the family of $M_3A_2$Ch$_2$ shandite materials, where $M$ denotes a transition metal while $A$ is a post-transition metal and $\mathrm{Ch}$ is a chalcogenide.
+We focus on the family of $M_3A_2$Ch$_2$ shandite materials, where $M$ denotes a transition metal, $A$ is a post-transition metal and $\mathrm{Ch}$ is a chalcogenide.
 The transition metal, $M$, can be Rh, Pd, Ni, or Co.
-Variants with Co or Ni have been the topic of previous studies~\cite{Gutlich1999The,Aziz2016Electron,Liu2018Giant,Morali2019Fermi-arc,Yanagi2021First-principles,Zhang2022Endless} and we focus on the Rh and Pd realizations.
+Variants with Co or Ni have been the topic of many previous studies~\cite{Gutlich1999The,Aziz2016Electron,Liu2018Giant,Morali2019Fermi-arc,Yanagi2021First-principles,Zhang2022Endless} and we focus on the Rh and Pd realizations, which have received less attention (see, e.g., Refs.~\cite{Seidlmayer2010Half,Yu2020Pressure-induced,Basak2025Dynamical} for recent work).
 Hence, we calculate the ground state properties for all combinations of $M_3A_2$Ch$_2$ with $M =\mathrm{Rh, Pd}$ and $A= \mathrm{In, Pb, Sn, Tl, Bi}$ while for the chalcogen we consider either S or Se.
-In the shandites, the kagome layers are stacked at a $\pi/3$ angle through one of the translations in Eq.~(\ref{eq:transl_rh}), resulting in the unit cell shown in Fig.~\ref{fig:r3m_crystal_and_bz}(a) and the space group $R\bar{3}m$, as discussed in Sec.~\ref{sec:crystal_structure}.
+In the shandites, the kagome layers are stacked at a $\pi/3$ angle through one of the translations in Eq.~\eqref{eq:transl_rh}, resulting in the unit cell shown in Fig.~\ref{fig:r3m_crystal_and_bz}(a) and the space group $R\bar{3}m$, as discussed in Sec.~\ref{sec:crystal_structure}.
 For each material, we calculate the electronic properties and the lattice response using the fully relaxed primitive rhombohedral unit cell, where the structure is deemed relaxed when the modulus of the forces on the atoms are smaller than 1 meV/\AA.
-We report the relaxed lattice parameters in Tab.~\ref{tab:lattice_parameters}.
-We use a $16 \times 16 \times 16$ $k$-point grid and a cutoff energy for the plane-wave basis of 650 eV.
+We use a cutoff energy for the plane-wave basis of 650 eV, a $16 \times 16 \times 16$ $k$-point grid for the shandite structure and a $8 \times 8 \times 8$ $k$-point grid for the parkerite structures.
 Moreover, we converge the ground state Kohn-Sham wavefunctions until the residue squared is less than $10^{-20}$ eV$^2$, such that these can be used to calculate the dynamical matrix at first-order in perturbation theory with DFPT, for which we use a $4 \times 4 \times 4$ $q$-point grid and a tolerance of $10^{-12}$ eV in the energy difference as a convergence criterion.
 For most calculations we use a Gaussian smearing with an electronic smearing temperature of 1 meV, unless stated otherwise.